Breaking Down SEO and What it Means for a Growing Business

 What matters for SEO in 2018:

-Page and content-level analysis (what are your most valuable pages on your website?
+- Page and content-level analysis (what are the most valuable pages on your website?
 What content is converting people?
 Do you need new, fresh content to grab people’s attention & convert people to visit your storefront or make a purchase online?)

-User Experience (UX) analysis – if the overall functionality of your website doesn’t appease to users, they will leave your site.
-Can they navigate throughout your site with ease etc. We have to remember you need to take Google into consideration when building a website, but consumers are equally as important.
+- User Experience (UX) analysis – if the overall functionality of your website doesn’t appease users, they will leave your site.
+Can they navigate throughout your site with ease etc?
+We have to remember you need to take Google into consideration when building a website, but consumers are equally as important.

-You need to understand what google is ranking for the Search query.
+- You need to understand what Google is ranking for the search query.
 If you type in the keyword/phrase, what appears.
 Where are the missed opportunities?
 Who is dominating and why do you think they are?
-If there are missed opportunities here take advantage of that and adapt the page on your website dedicated for the searchers intent.
+If there are missed opportunities here take advantage of that and adapt the page on your website dedicated to the searcher’s intent.

-CONTENT!!!!
-You need content on your website that is captivating, that will convert consumers into customers and make sure it is not only there to serve the searcher’s goals, but that it is optimized for Google as well.
+- CONTENT!!!!
+You need content on your website that is captivating, that will convert consumers into customers, and make sure it is not only there to serve the searcher’s goals, but that it is optimized for Google as well.
 Now keep in mind Google LOVES user-oriented content.
 So don’t write for an algorithm, write organic content targeted with your keywords consumers are using.
-Content can be infographics, video and images.
+Content can be infographics, videos, and images.

-Technical Components: make sure your site has no broken links, missing meta descriptions, 404 pages, etc. You can make note of theses errors in Google Search Console and by running a technical audit from a SEO program.
+- Technical Components: make sure your site has no broken links, missing meta descriptions, 404 pages, etc. You can make note of these errors in Google Search Console and by running a technical audit from an SEO program.

 Believe it or not, that was ‘short and sweet’ It’s a lot of information and a lot of buzz words that you may not understand.
-There is SO much work that goes into an effective SEO program, companies that offer cheap SEO services often come with low-quality content, black hat techniques which will lower your rankings and hurt your business.
-Be smart about what you sign up for, but in all honesty investing in a good SEO program is cost effective as it’s a measurable, effective way to market your business.
+There is SO much work that goes into an effective SEO program, companies that offer cheap SEO services often come with low-quality content, black hat techniques that will lower your rankings and hurt your business.
+Be smart about what you sign up for, but in all honesty, investing in a good SEO program is cost-effective as it’s a measurable, effective way to market your business.

 Join us in our April workshop to dive even deeper into the SEO world with our free workshop, “Google Ranking 101: What is Search Engine Optimization & How Does My Business Rank #1?” on April 26th at our office downtown Kingston.
 Register for the class before it fills up here: http://bit.ly/2oDb2hZ